dilawar/PlotDigitizer/README.md

 /path/to/file.csv`__.

 If `--plot output.png` is passed, a plot of the extracted data-points will be saved to `output.png`.
 This requires `matplotlib`.
+Very useful when debugging/testing.

 ![](./figures/traj.png)

-Notice the errors near the boxes; since we have not trimmed them.
+Notice the error near the right y-axis.

 ## Using in batch mode